Get Started

 competing risks.
 We use the aloans dataset, which contains data on

-consumer automobile loans (Jackson P. Lautier,
+consumer automobile loans (Lautier et al.

 data(aloans)